nixys/nxs-data-anonymizer/README.md

         unique: true
 ```

-Now you may execute following command to load anonymized data into your dev DB:
+Now you may execute the following command in order to load anonymized data into your dev DB:

 ```
 pgdump ... | ./nxs-data-anonymizer -c filters.conf | psql -h localhost -U user example